SergiyKochenko/E-Shop/README.md

 ### Acknowledgment

-- Atlantic Technological University for supporting all our group and for  individual support in all circumstances.
-- All the tutorial videos (especially the Dr. Shane Wilso's blogs) which helped me to understand how it all comes together.
+- All the tutorial videos which helped me to understand how it all comes together.
-- The tutor support team at Atlantic Technological University for their support.
 - To my friends who participated in testing my application.
-- Dr. Shane Wilso, for helping me.
-- Class mates for helping me.
 - Happy Coding!!!